 A.

 The team at Rosh Maternal & Fetal Medicine offer state-of-the-art 3D and 4D ultrasounds.
 With 3D imaging, you can see the facial structure and anatomy as a static three-dimensional image.
-With 4D ultrasound, live streaming video of the real-time images are captured, showing movement like the baby yawning or the motion of heart valves.
+With 4D ultrasound, live streaming video of the real-time images is captured, showing movement like the baby yawning or the motion of heart valves.

 Q.